 Peter has been playing flute/piccolo with the LGSO since 2004 and has been on committee since 2005.
 He is responsible for the overall smooth running of the orchestra and the development of the group as a whole.
-Not wanting too much variation in life, in his day job he manages the administration of the Gabrieli Consort & Players and is also orchestra manager of the London Musical Theatre Orchestra.
-Outside of musical pursuits, Peter has little time for any other hobbies except his continuing obsession with Hello Kitty and My Little Pony.
+Not wanting too much variation in life, in his day job he is Concerts & Tours Manager of the Gabrieli Consort & Players and is also Orchestra Manager of the Multi-Story Orchestra and the London Musical Theatre Orchestra.
+He can also regularly be found under the stages of various London theatres, playing a variety of woodwind instruments (with varying levels of success) in pit bands for musicals.

 Gary Clarke – Clarinet

-Gary has been playing clarinet with the orchestra for over 10 years and joined the committee in 2009.
-He doesn’t have a fixed role but generally helps out across the board.
+Gary has been playing clarinet with the orchestra for over 10 years, joined the committee in 2009, and became Orchestra Manager in summer 2018.
 In his spare time he keeps busy working for a global media company.

 Helen Cook – Violin